The Ultimate Guide to Grandma Camp

 Creating a schedule for grandma camp can seem overwhelming.
 However, knowing what goes on the schedule and how to time out your activities and meals will help you create that schedule with confidence.

-The first rule is to understand that things will take longer than you think.
-Let me say it again: Activities, games, outings, meals, and crafts will ALL take longer than you think they will!
+The first rule is to understand that things will take longer than you think!

 Let's Get Cooking!